 Skip to main content

-April Awareness Day 30 - Michelle
+Sjögren's Awareness Day 24 - Debra

-April Awareness Day 30 - Michelle
+Sjögren's Awareness Day 24 - Debra

 Share Your Story

-We hope you will join us in educating the public about Sjögren’s and encourage you to use April Awareness Month as a way to talk about the disease.
+We hope you will join us in educating the public about Sjögren’s and encourage you to use Sjögren's Awareness Month as a way to talk about the disease.
 Every day is an opportunity to start a conversation about living with Sjögren’s and how it affects you.
 Help educate the world that this is a serious disease and remember, the more others understand, the more support you can find.

 Patient Stories